MicrosoftDocs/msteams-docs/msteams-platform/publishing/office-store-approval.md

 Make sure your app descriptions and screenshots follow the [AppSource guidance](/office/dev/store/create-effective-office-store-listings).

-* Don't use "Teams" or "Microsoft" in your app name; in all contexts, that extra clarification is superfluous.
+* Don't use "Teams", "Microsoft", or "app" in your app name.
 * The developerName in the App Manifest must be same as the Provider Name defined in Seller Dashboard.
 * Make sure the app description, screenshots, text, and promotional images describe only the app and do not contain any additional advertising, promotions or copyrighted brand names.
 * If your product requires an account on your service or another service, list that in the description and ensure there are links to sign up, sign in and sign out.